 James V. Caruso.
 Mr. Caruso has served as President, Chief Executive Officer and a director of the Company since June 2015.
 Mr. Caruso came to Cellectar from Hip Innovation Technology, a medical device company where he was a founder and served as Executive Vice President and Chief Operating Officer from August 2010 to June 2015, and he currently serves on their board.
 Prior to his time at Hip Innovation Technology, he was Executive Vice President and Chief Commercial Officer of Allos Therapeutics, Inc., an oncology company acquired by Spectrum Pharmaceuticals, from June 2006 to August 2010.
 He was also Senior Vice President, Sales and Marketing, from June 2002 to May 2005, at Bone Care International, Inc., a specialty pharmaceutical company that was acquired by Genzyme Corporation.
 In addition, Mr. Caruso has held key positions at several well-known pharmaceutical companies, including Novartis, where he was Vice President of Neuroscience Specialty Sales, BASF Pharmaceuticals-Knoll, where he was Vice President, Sales, and Bristol-Myers Squibb Company in several senior roles.
 Mr. Caruso earned a Bachelor of Science degree in Finance from the University of Nevada.
 Mr. Caruso's extensive experience in the biotechnology industry and his recent experience as our Chief Executive Officer make him a highly qualified member of our Board of Directors.
 Frederick W. Driscoll.
 Mr. Driscoll has served as a director of the Company since April 2017.
 Mr. Driscoll previously served as Interim CFO for Invivyd, Inc., a biopharmaceutical company developing antibody therapies for infectious diseases, a position he held from October 2022 to September 2023.
 Mr. Driscoll served as CFO of Renovacor from March to June in 2022, while the company was in the process of being sold to Rocket Pharmaceuticals.
 Mr. Driscoll served as Chief Financial Officer at Flexion Therapeutics, a biopharmaceutical company, from 2013 to 2017, spearheading an initial public offering in 2014.
 Prior to joining Flexion, he was Chief Financial Officer at Novavax, Inc., a publicly traded biopharmaceutical company, from 2009 to 2013.
-From 2008 to 2009, Mr. Driscoll served as Genelabs Technologies, Inc., a publicly traded biopharmaceutical and diagnostics company later acquired by GlaxoSmithKline.
-He previously served as Genelabs' Chief Financial Officer from 2007 to 2008.
+From 2008 to 2009, Mr. Driscoll served as Chief Financial Officer from 2007 to 2008.
 From 2000 to 2006, Mr. Driscoll served as Chief Executive Officer at OXiGENE, Inc., a biopharmaceutical company.
-Mr. Driscoll has also served as Chairman of the Board and Audit Committee Chair at OXiGENE and as a member of the Audit Committee for Cynapsus, a specialty central nervous system pharmaceutical company which was sold to Sunovion Pharmaceuticals in 2016.
+Mr. Driscoll served as Chief Executive as a member of the Audit Committee for Cynapsus, a specialty central nervous system pharmaceutical company which was sold to Sunovion Pharmaceuticals in 2016.
 Mr. Driscoll earned a Bachelor's degree in accounting and finance from Bentley University.
-Mr. Driscoll is a member of the board of directors of Cue Biopharma and MEI Pharma and was a member of the board of directors of ImmunityBio, Inc. until March 2021.
+Mr. Driscoll is a member of the board of directors of ImmunityBio, Inc. until March 2021.
 Mr. Driscoll's significant corporate management and board experience at multiple biotechnology companies as well as his strong financial background make him a highly qualified member of our Board of Directors.